 This episode is full of the social commentary that made LEAVE IT TO BEAVER so distinctive.
 Wally takes pretty, high-class Alma Hanson to a dance and pretty soon her mother is acting matchmaker, arranging all sorts of outings between Alma and Wally.
 June is delighted, Ward less so: he doesn't like the idea of a mother pushing romance, especially on two kids who are so young.
 It turns out Wally feels similarly.
 Ward gives him some advice on how to politely "ditch" Alma: just gradually see less and less of her, all the while introducing her to some other guys.
 This leads to some amusing vignettes as Wally brings a whole series of his classmates over to Alma's to introduce them: first Eddie, then Lumpy, then a guy named Harry Myers who is a math wiz.
 (Eddie brags about his highfalutin European travel plans.)

 The plan works - but not quite in the way Ward had intended.
 Mrs. Hanson marches into the Cleavers' - with a very passive Mr. Hanson in tow - and haughtily tells June and Ward that Wally has been coming over every day and that she wants her daughter to see other boys.
-June takes this badly, but Ward is pleased as punch.
+June takes this badly, but Ward is pleased.

 The accent here is on suburban social satire, which LITB did very well.
-Even so, there is a note of caricature in the depictions of Mr. and Mrs. Hanson which is uncharacteristic of LITB, and for that reason I knocked off a few stars.
+Even so, there is a note of caricature in the depictions of Mr. and Mrs. Hanson which is uncharacteristic of LITB, and for that reason I withheld a few stars.

 0 of 0 people found this review helpful.